-All lights (2 headlights and 2 rear lights) must be lit ("on") with the command "engine start", before the motorcycle is moving and the rider leaves the pit box.
-When the engine is switched "off" by the rider, all lights (2 head lights and 2 rear lights) must be switched "off".
+All lights (2 headlights and 2 rear lights) must be lit ('on') with the command 'engine start', before the motorcycle is moving and the rider leaves the pit box.

-- The head- and rear lights must be "off" as the engine is stopped before work and/or refuelling.
-Only the electroluminescent numbers, the third rear "emergency" red light and the extra identification lights can remain switched on during the pitstop/refuelling. - If a headlight or rear light is damaged after a crash, the damaged light(s) must be repaired at the next pitstop (see also: Art.
-1.7.2 Lights on).
+- The head- and rear lights must be 'off' as the engine is stopped before work and/or refuelling.
+Only the electroluminescent numbers, the third rear 'emergency' red light and the extra identification lights can remain switched on during the pitstop/refuelling. - If a headlight or rear light is damaged after a crash, the damaged light(s) must be repaired at the next pitstop (see also: Art.1.7.2 lights on).
 No motorcycle may leave the pit box with a non-functioning head light or rear light. - A motorcycle without any lights must exit the track and continue on the service road, on its own power (and at a pace as ordered by Race Direction), by human power or with the recovery vehicle.
-After a crash during the night, with only an emergency light working, the rider must follow the orders provided by the Race Direction and/or continue on the service road.

-• If lights are switched "on" after the motorcycle has left the pit box/ or are switched "off" before the motorcycle arrives at the pit box, the team will receive a penalty (ex. a stop-and-go, etc.).
+After a crash during the night, with only an emergency light working, the rider must follow the orders provided by the Race Direction and/or continue on the service road. - If lights are switched 'on' after the motorcycle has left the pit box or are switched 'off' before the motorcycle arrives at the pit box, the team may receive a penalty (e.g., a Stop-and-Go, etc.).

-NOTE: The electroluminescent numbers and the third rear "emergency" red light shall be working when the panel "LIGHTS ON" is shown (and during the whole duration of the procedure "LIGHTS ON").
+NOTE: The electroluminescent numbers and the third rear 'emergency' red light shall be working when the panel 'LIGHTS ON' is shown (and during the whole duration of the procedure 'LIGHTS ON').
 (See also Art.
 2.3.12).

-Schematic guidelines for lighting installation:
+Schematic guidelines for lighting installation (recommended):